Melvin-n/SpaceXWatchlist/README.md

 - open .sln file
 - run

-Note: The API used is [deprecated](https://github.com/r-spacex/SpaceX-API/issues/1243), therefore no recent launches will be shown
+Note: The API used is [deprecated](https://github.com/r-spacex/SpaceX-API/issues/1243), therefore no upcoming or recent launches will be shown.